 For most of us, the thought of stuffing one more thing into our daily routine is enough to make us scream!
 There’s always rushing around to do, always somewhere to be and something to do.
 We often feel we work non-stop from dawn till dusk until we finally collapse in our beds at night in preparation to get a few hours of sleep so that we can get up and do it all again tomorrow.

 But is that really living?
 Or just existing?
 What about finding joy in our lives and really living each moment to the fullest.
 Do you think those are ideas that only work for other people?
-Perhaps, suddenly finding a few minutes to meditate each day doesn’t sound like such a monumental task!
+Perhaps, suddenly finding a few minutes in learning how to meditate daily doesn’t sound like such a monumental task!

-But the question still remains – when can you fit in this beneficial activity?
+But the question still remains – when can you find the time to learn the techniques on how to meditate for beginners?

 The good news is that you don’t have to commit to hours of meditation a day to see these emotional benefits.
 In as little as 10-15 minutes a day of consistent meditation is enough to start enjoying life more.
 Medical studies show that these changes can occur in as little as 8 weeks of daily meditation practice.

 Another piece of good news is that mediation is easy to do.
-Yes, there are many different types of meditation instruction available, but the basic instruction in each form of meditation is the same.
-Sit quietly, follow your breath and notice when your mind wanders.
+Yes, there are many different types of how to meditate daily instruction available, but the basic instruction in each form of meditation is the same.
+Sit quietly, follow your breath, and notice when your mind wanders.
 There’s no need to spend months in classes learning how to do it…you can start right now.

 While it’s good to set a time each day to meditate formally in a place where you won’t be distracted, you can also take your meditation on the fly!
 Try going inside and focusing on your breath while: